COSMIC desktop: COSMIC Edit

 COSMIC Edit is the built-in text editor.
 It supports bidirectional text, ligatures, emoji, and more.
 It also has programming-oriented features such as line highlighting and Git integration.

 COSMIC Terminal

 COSMIC Terminal is the built-in terminal emulator.
 It was built using code from the terminal Alacritty and a custom renderer.
 It supports bidirectional text, theming, and GPU rendering.
-Furthermore, it also includes a feature that allows users to divide a terminal window into multiple areas.

 COSMIC Files

 COSMIC Files is the built-in file manager.
 It includes standard file manager functionality as well as keyboard shortcuts, built-in file archiving functions, and a file preview feature.

 COSMIC Store

 COSMIC Store is the built-in application center.
 It gives users an all-in-one solution to browse and install/update/remove apps from Flathub.
 It also provides a convenient way to update the system components.

 COSMIC Settings

 COSMIC Settings is the built-in configuration app that allows users to customize the desktop environment to their preferences.
 It includes a search bar to quickly find specific settings without browsing through menus.